 Now as you can see, there are many interconnections between both the layers.
 These interconnections exist between each node in the first layer with each and every node in the second layer.
-These are also called the weights and we will now go through how exactly they work.
+These are also called the weights between two layers.

 Here we take the example of what’s going on with a single node in the network.
 Here we are considering all the values from the previous layer connecting to one node in the next layer.

-Y is the final value of the output neuron.
+Y is the final value of the node.

-W represents the weights between the nodes in the previous layer and the output neuron.
-Here there are three of them. (i = 1, 2, 3)
+W represents the weights between the nodes in the previous layer and the output node.

 X represents the values of the nodes of the previous layer.